nlesc-eTAOC/pyTAMS/docs/TAMS.rst

 Note that only the time and score are typed (both as ``float``), while the type of the state and noise are up to the model implementation.

-A list of snapshots consistutes a ``trajectory``, along with some metadata such as the start and end times, the step size or the maximum score.
+A list of snapshots consitutes a ``trajectory``, along with some metadata such as the start and end times, the step size or the maximum score.
 The ``trajectory`` object instanciates the model, and implements function to advance the model in time or branch a trajectory.